kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 ## Motivation

-Different applications may have different business values, different logic and may require different scaling behaviours.
+Different applications may have different business values, different logic and may require different scaling behaviors.
 I can name at least three types of applications:

-- Applications that handles business-critical web traffic.
+- Applications that handle business-critical web traffic.
 They should scale up as fast as possible (false positive signals to scale up are ok), and scale down very slowly (waiting for another traffic spike).
-- Applications that process very important data.
+- Applications that process critical data.
 They should scale up as fast as possible (to reduce the data processing time), and scale down as soon as possible (to reduce the costs).
 False positives signals to scale up/down are ok.
-- Applications that process other data/web traffic.
-It is not that important, and may scale up and down in a usual way to minimize jitter.
+- Applications that process normal data/web traffic.
+It is not that important and may scale up and down in a usual way to minimize jitter.

 At the moment, there’s only one cluster-level configuration parameter that influence how fast the cluster is scaled down: